wcgordon1/TustinRecruiting/src/content/jobs/tr-systems-administrator-lancaster-syst-x91j6u.md

 ---
 position: Systems Administrator
 description: >-
-  ## About the Role

-  Welcome to the heart of innovation nestled in the vibrant city of Lancaster, CA, where our MarTech company is redefining the future of marketing technologies.
-We are seeking an experienced Systems Administrator to join our dynamic team on-site.
-This is not just another job—it's an opportunity to lead and inspire a team of talented technicians, spearheading initiatives that integrate cutting-edge technology into marketing platforms, analytics services, and automation tools.
+  About the Role Welcome to the heart of innovation nestled in the vibrant city of Lancaster, CA, where our MarTech company is redefining the future of marketing technologies.
+We are seeking an experienced Systems Administrator to join our dynamic team onsite.
+This is not just another job—it's an opportunity to lead and inspire a team of talented technicians, spearheading initiatives that integrate cuttingedge technology into marketing platforms, analytics services, and automation tools.
 If you have a knack for turning complex IT challenges into seamless solutions and a desire to work in an industry that thrives on innovation and transformation, this role is crafted for you.

-  ## What You'll Do

-  Imagine starting your day with a team huddle in our state-of-the-art Lancaster office, where...
+What You'll Do Imagine starting your day with a team huddle in our stateoftheart Lancaster office, where...
 location: 'Lancaster, CA'
 team: Software
 schedule: Standard Business Hours